 as when the font of reason incrementally withers, and I am bare.

-~ from 'Green Cape' by Michelle Cahill, Red Room Poetry Fellow 2020
+~ Michelle Cahill from 'Green Cape', Red Room Poetry Fellow 2020

-The Red Room Poetry Fellowship recognises the achievements and artistic goals of contemporary Australian poets.
-Now in its fourth year, the Fellowship was established to foster the poetic and professional development of an individual within the wider poetic community, encouraging poets to undertake an intensive period of creative development involving a range of commissions, residency, recordings and publication outcomes.
+Now in its fourth year, the Red Room Poetry Fellowship was established to foster the poetic and professional development of an individual within the wider poetic community, encouraging poets to undertake an intensive period of creative development involving a range of commissions, residency, recordings and publication outcomes.

 Michelle Cahill's statement